 The very smallest remnants are perfect for that time-honored form of repurpose: patchwork.
 Craft a comforting quilt to cover your bed on cold winter nights or to give as a gift from the heart.
 You may prefer to turn your patchwork creation into a unique jacket or tote.
 Extra proud of your work?
 Sign and date it using embroidery floss or permanent fabric marker.

 A type of fabric scrap usage that deserves a category of its own is crafting for infants.
 Use the softest, warmest and lightest bits in your repertoire to create mini blankets.
-Cloth books, rag dolls and cuddly animals are two examples of easy-to-make playthings; be sure to follow safety guidelines for homemade toys.
+Cloth books, rag dolls and cuddly animals are examples of easy-to-make playthings; be sure to follow safety guidelines for homemade toys.
 TIPS: Vary the colors and textures of the scraps you use to make the object more interesting for the very youngest children to explore.
-And don’t forget to include a snippet from an outfit that you or the child’s parent wore when you were a tot.
+And don’t forget to include a snippet from an outfit that you or the child’s parent wore as a tot.

 Another way to warm up on snowy, icy days is by helping yourself to a steaming mug of coffee.
 To make sure that cup of java stays hot, swaddle it in a coffee cozy made from scraps of heavy wool or knit.
 Non-caffeine addicts can craft cozies for anything from their teapot or toaster to their Chapstick or Kindle.